 Serotonin is also converted into melatonin, which is necessary for sleep.
 Dopamine is also converted into adrenaline and noradrenaline for the get up and go response we all need from time to time.

 When a person is depressed/anxious and they first present to their GP or other health professional - does the health professional question, examine or support the persons diet?
 Do they look at the quality or nutrient dense food intake, perhaps offer to work with this, offer extra supplements as we all know that even if we eat very well we are unlikely to get all the nutritional requirements - especially if we have been deplete for sometime.

-Anecdotally, I have seen an enormous positive response in people who chose to 'nutrify' their diets (with food and supplements), cut out the poor quality, nutrient deficient food.
-I've seen how anxiety reduces significantly and mood improves substantially when this is done.
+Anecdotally, I have seen an enormous positive response in people who chose to 'nutrify' their diets (with food and/or supplements), cut out the poor quality, nutrient deficient food, add loads of greens, cut out alcohol or other substances which may be depleting vitamins and minerals.
+I've seen how anxiety reduces significantly and mood improves substantially.

 Unfortunately the modern diet too often consists of low nutrient processed food and drinks which provide very little of the substances needed for us to be well.
 We allow major fast food companies to sponsor sports and other nationally held events and influence what our young children are exposed to.
 We may be - nutritionally speaking - starving ourselves to death and contributing to the poor state of mental health in this country.

 Nutrition may only be a small part of the puzzle when it comes to recovery from mental illness.
 But if we think it can't possibly be as simple as 'eat well and feel better', the Smiles Study clearly shows for 32% of depressed people, this is indeed the case.
 And for those 32% I am sure that meant an awful lot.